 Each summer Indian youth, staff and special guests come together to participate in Indian Youth of America’s summer camps in Arizona and South Dakota.
 The young Indian campers experience a variety of cultural, educational and recreational activities under the guidance of Indian counselors and staff.
 The campers also learn from special guests who come to camp to share their songs, dances, stories and cultural traditions.

-In addition to workshops and special quest performances, the campers take part in volleyball, mushball and basketball tournaments, paddle boating and canoeing, swimming and hiking, field trips to the YMCA, Goldwater Lake, Black Elk Peak and Crazy Horse Memorial, archery, arts and crafts, healthy living and nutrition, building leadership and teamwork skills, Happy & Healthy by NABI Sports, American Indian Contributions, creative writing, bullying prevention, self-image development, storytelling, traditional games, hoop dancing, flute, basket & drum making, cultural traditions, a watermelon hunt and campfire skits.
+In addition to workshops and special quest performances, the campers take part in volleyball, mushball and basketball tournaments, paddle boating and canoeing, swimming and hiking, field trips to the Slide Rock, Goldwater Lake, Black Elk Peak, Crazy Horse Memorial and Wind Cave, archery, arts and crafts, healthy living and nutrition, building leadership and teamwork skills, Happy & Healthy by NABI Sports, American Indian Contributions, creative writing, bullying prevention, self-image development, storytelling, traditional games, hoop dancing, flute, basket & drum making, Fetish Workshop, cultural traditions, a watermelon hunt and campfire skits.
 On the last night of camp a special awards campfire is held to recognize campers and staff who performed especially well at camp.
 As a special reminder of their camp experience the campers and staff watch a slide presentation developed from pictures taken during camp and are given an IYA t-shirt and camp group picture to take home.
 As each camper, staff person and special guest make their journey home they take with them numerous experiences and priceless memories they shared during their time together at camp.